See what you missed at ASRM 2024 with the ASRM 2024 Recorded Bundle

 Child-rearing ability and the provision of fertility services: an Ethics Committee opinion (2017)

-Fertility programs may withhold services from prospective patients on the basis of well-grounded reasons that those patients will be unable to provide minimally adequate or safe care for offspring.
+Fertility programs may withhold services on the basis that patients will be unable to provide minimally adequate or safe care for offspring.
 View the Committee Opinion

 Document Icon